taktak0329/machineLearning_R/README.md

 # machineLearning_R
-This is my first project as to my journey of studying machine learning.
+This is my first project on studying machine learning.
-I wrote this code in December 2022 as one of the compulsory assignment in Aarhus university, Denmark.
+I wrote this code in December 2022 as one of the compulsory assignment of the class "introduction to machine learning" in Aarhus university, Denmark.
 The code sucks, but did my best at that time.